SysProgHunters/SIS2/README.md

 ## Contributing

-Since this project is done for educational purposes, feel free to contribute any part of code
+Since this project is done for educational purposes, feel free to contribute any part of code.
+However, our organization won't provide any warranties

 ## Authors